Best One Bar Build for ESO: PvE Tier List

 Nightblade Heavy Attack Cons

-• Lacks Passive Healing – unlike other builds, you get little to no passive healing.
+• Lacks Passive Healing – unlike other builds, you get little to no healing with a heavy attack build.

 The main issue with the Nightblade One Bar build is the lack of bar space.
-This lack of bar space makes you compete for damage skills or survivability.
+This lack of bar space makes you compete for good single target damage or okay aoe damage.
 You ultimately have to choose between the two, but not have both simultaneously.
 However, the Nightblade can be fun and fast to play solo, with great range and ultimate generation.
 It is still one of the weakest one-bar builds and not one we suggest using.

 5 Necromancer | B+ Tier